MinaProtocol/mina/rfcs/0010-transition-frontier-bootstrap.md

 ### Constants

 Thoughout the design, we will describe terms in relation to a constant `K`.
 The constant `K` is a natural number representing the transitions before finality can be assumed.
-As per Ouroboros proof of stake, `K = unforkable_slot_count * probable_slots_per_block`.
+As per Ouroboros proof of stake, `K = unforkable_slot_count = 2160`.
 The maximum length of a branch in the transition frontier is `K`, as the transition frontier root represents the point of finality of the network.

 ### Transition frontier root history